marklearst/variables-contract/docs/contract/anatomy.md

 ---
-title: Variable Anatomy
+title: Contract - Anatomy
 ---

-# Variable Anatomy
+# Contract - Anatomy

 These are the three layers we use so components do not depend on raw palette values.

-## 1. Base tokens
+## 1. Base variables

-Base tokens hold raw scales and palettes.
+Base variables hold raw scales and palettes.
 They are the only place raw values live.

 Examples: